INF-WEB/WEBINF-Project/README.md

 # WEBINF-Project

 Let it be known that the following statements are guidelines and not hard-written rules.
-They may and can change overtime (with or without documentation changes in this document).
+They may and can change over time (with or without documentation changes in this document).

 ## Git Conventions